Total Knee Replacement Implants & Technique

 Rehabilitation is usually the same as that of the Primary Knee Surgery.

-The prosthesis used during revision knee surgery are very complex, with rods and wedges to compensate for bone loss.
+The prosthesis used during revision total knee replacement surgery are very complex, with rods and wedges to compensate for bone loss.